 Alcohol is the most widely used social drug in Australia.
-It affects different people in different ways.
-While a small amount of alcohol may be beneficial to the heart for some older people, ‘risky’ drinking can cause serious health, personal and social problems.
+It is a depressant drug that slows down the messages travelling between the brain and body and can affect people in different ways.
+The ‘riskier’ someone’s level of drinking is, the more likely it is to cause serious health, personal and social problems.
 Heavy drinkers, binge drinkers and very young drinkers are particularly at risk.

-Recommended alcohol consumption limits to reduce health risks from drinking vary according to age, gender and other factors.
-Binge drinking is a particular problem among younger people, but anyone who drinks heavily or drinks too much in one session is at risk of both immediate and long-term alcohol-related harm.
+The health effects of alcohol consumption can vary depending on age, gender and other risk factors.
+Binge drinking is a problem among younger people, but anyone who drinks heavily or drinks too much in one session is at risk of both immediate and long-term alcohol-related harm.

 The risk of injury and disease increases the more you drink.

 There is no safe level of alcohol use in pregnancy, and it is safest not to drink at all when you are breastfeeding.

 If you plan to drive, it is better not to drink alcohol at all.

 Drinking alcohol can increase your risk of alcohol-related illness and injury including:

 The less you drink, the lower your risk of alcohol-related harm.
 For some people, not drinking at all is the safest option.